Carvers Gap to 19E – Why it’s a Favorite

 My favorite place to park and grab a shuttle is The Station at 19E where Dave will take great care of you.
-Call to arrange your shuttle in advance since he can get booked up quickly.
-It’s about 20 minutes to the trailhead.
+Call to arrange your shuttle in advance since he books up quickly.
+It’s about 20 minutes to the trailhead at Carver’s Gap.

-To increase our odds of getting a good spot at Overmountain Shelter, I make sure to try and hit the trail around 2 pm.
+To increase your odds of getting a good spot at Overmountain Shelter, be sure to try and hit the trail around 2 pm.

 Hiking the Trail – Heading to Overmountain